runtypes/runtypes/README.md

 ```

 That is, it's a `Runtype<Asteroid>`, and you could annotate it as such.
 But we don't really have to define the
-`Asteroid` interface in TypeScript at all now, because the inferred type is correct.
+`Asteroid` type in TypeScript at all now, because the inferred type is correct.
 Defining each of your types
 twice, once at the type level and then again at the value level, is a pain and not very [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself).
 If you still want a static `Asteroid` type that you can refer to, you can make it an alias to the `Runtype`-derived
 type like so: